Inter-Services Public Relations

 The Inter-Services Public Relations (ISPR) is the media and public relations wing of the Pakistan Armed Forces.
 It broadcasts and coordinates military news and information to the country's civilian media and the civic society.
-It operated under the command of Pakistan Army.

 The ISPR directorate serves the purpose of aiming to strengthen public relations with the civic society and civil society through interacting with the media.
 The directorate also works as the principal voice of the Pakistan's military, with its director-general serving as the official spokesperson of the armed forces.

-Overview
+History

 The Directorate of the Inter–Services Public Relations (ISPR) was established in 1949 with army colonel Shahbaz Khan becoming its first director-general.
 The ISPR operates as a unified public relations system for the Pakistan Armed Forces, which includes army, air force, navy, and marines.
 The ISPR manages the public relations requirement of the armed forces, and is staffed with the combined personnel of the military along with civilian officers.
 It plays an important role for gathering a national support for the armed forces at the public level.
 The ISPR also aims to strengthen support for the military's assigned contingency operations while undermining the perceived stature of the adversary.

 In views of US army colonel John Adache, the ISPR interfaces between the armed forces, civil media, and the civic society.
 Furthermore, the ISPR also formulates the media policy of the unified armed forces, and aims to safeguard the military interests of the armed forces from negative sentiment.
 The ISPR also monitors international and domestic media, surveying the nature of international reporting regarding Pakistan's military issues.

 On a regular basis, the ISPR broadcasts televised news regarding the strategic operations in foreign and domestic areas.
 In Pakistan's military staff appointments and assignments, the ISPR is often perceived as one of the most prestigious directorates of Pakistan Armed Forces.

 Its executive authority, a director-general, is a chief military spokesperson of the Pakistan Armed Forces.